Janipher/system_engineering-devops/0x00-shell_basics/README.md

-Script to creat a symbolic link bin/ls and name it _ls_
+Script to copy html files